im-mel/im-mel.github.io/_posts/2020-02-01-AI-An-Emotional-Regulation-Tool.markdown

 I am greateful for the opportunity to combine my cognitive neuropsychology background with my interests in user research and the product lifecycle to create an MVP that will have greatly impact on the lives of our users. :)

 ## UX Research Methodologies
-- Personas
+- User Personas
-- Cognitive walkthroughs
+- Cognitive Walkthroughs
-- Card sorting
+- Card Sorting
-- Directed and non-directed interviews
+- Directed and Non-Directed Interviews
-- Unmoderated usability tests
+- Unmoderated Usability Tests

 ## Secondary Research
 Reading publications, especially in topics related to cognitive psychology to support new features.
 Topics include: